Jade-ux/MS02-My-Trip-Planner/README.md

 ### Itinerary

 The user can add the same entry to the itinerary twice.
-In future developments I would add a function that prevents this and alerts the user when he is trying to add an entry if he has already added it.
+In future developments I would add a function that alerts the user when he is trying to add an entry if he has already added it.

-It is also possible to add an entry without a date.
-I would want to add functionality that stops a user from adding an entry without a date and alerts them to this.

-There is currently an issue with how the data is cleared so that additional entries after the first one added have additional elements added.
-In future developments I would fix this by ensuring the object created is a new object each time.
+### Google maps autocomplete - invalid data input

+City input box: an autocomplete function sets the city bounds if a user selects a city within the country they have set.
+However, if a user enters invalid data, ie. text that is not equal to a city name within the country they have selected, the search for activities will not work.

+[I have referred to Google documentation here](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch) to add the autocomplete with places search (on my site, this is activities).
+However, even in the Google documentation example it is possible for a user to enter invalid data without being alerted.

+I have tried to set an if statement based on the place.geometry argument, to alert the user if this is not true.
+However, this has not worked.
+This is an open bug but one that is open in the Google documentation example as well.

 ## Features